The Gunglgrünsteig trail, a popular hike, takes you from Mils bei Imst to the town of Imst via the Sonnberg mountain

-Altitude: 743 m asl
+Altitude: 743 m a.s.l.

-Popular destinations are above all the “Milser Au” meadow as well as the Larsennschlucht gorge.
-The “Milser Au” meadow, including 36.8 hectares, is a real natural jewel, located along the Inn river.
-An ideal area for recreation, both for adults and kids!
-It is the last large lowland riparian forest in the upper Inntal valley and for this reason protected since 1987.
-In 2003 a storm brought about damage, resulting in several protecting measures and a revitalisation programme for the meadow that was launched in 2008.
-The Larsennschlucht gorge, however, is a popular meeting point for climbers, coming here to climb and conquer the gorge.
+In the immediate surroundings there are the Milser Au and the Larsenn Gorge.
+The protected Milser Au is a real natural jewel, located along the Inn river, and the last large lowland riparian forest of the region.
+In 2003, a storm brought about damage, resulting in protecting measures and a revitalisation programme for the meadow that was launched in 2008.
+The Larsenn Gorge, however, is a popular meeting point for climbers, coming here to climb and conquer the gorge.

 The possibilities regarding leisure time activities are varied, including the leisure time facility Hitte-Hatte-Au right next to the Milser Au, which is based on ecology principles.
 The park features a herb garden, a trout pond, water games and a Kneipp facility.
 Moreover, Mils bei Imst is located along the famous Way of St. James, and along the long-distance cycling trails Via Claudia Augusta and Inn Cycle Route.
 In winter, however, the village offers an ice skating ground.